severygb/portfolio-severyn-gabe/reports/D3-report.md

 The few problematic observations are omitted from the graph.

-Pulled from a repositoty for machine learning, this data set strongly resembles the mtcars data included in R. This was not intentional, I just sought out data on cars because that’s what I am interested in, and found the similarity through tutorials that used mtcars.
+Pulled from a repository for machine learning, this data set strongly resembles the mtcars data included in R. This was not intentional, I just sought out data on cars because that’s what I am interested in, and found the similarity through tutorials that used mtcars.